Sandra Toft: Brest

 In 2019, she joined the French top club Brest Bretagne Handball, where she reached the final of the 2020–21 Women's EHF Champions League.
 Once again, Toft lost a European final, this time to Norwegian Vipers Kristiansand.
 The same season she won the domestic double with the club.

 Győr

 In 2022, she signed with Hungarian side Győri ETO KC, where she won the Hungarian Championship in her first season.

-She then won the 2023–24 Women's EHF Champions League and the 2024–25 Women's EHF Champions League.
+She then won the 2023–24 and 2024–25 Women's EHF Champions League.